Python Exceptions

 return render_template('index.html', data=data)

-variable is then passed into a markdown function inside the markdown module that returns the HTML we assign to an “html” key in our data
+The read() method is used to assign the content of the file to a text variable.
+The text variable is then passed into a markdown function inside the markdown module that returns the HTML we assign to an “html” key in our data dictionary.

 After all that, our markdown content is now available in our HTML template.